ciglenecki/gcloud-pubsub-emulator/README.md

 For example, If you have:
 - _project ID_ `company-dev`
 - topic `invoices`
-	- with a push subscription `invoice-calculator` with an endpoint `localhost`
+	- with a push subscription `invoice-calculator` with an endpoint `localhost:8080`
 - topic `chats`
 	- with a pull subscription `slack-out`
 	- with a pull subscription `irc-out`